Sanjanadhananjayaa/Data-Analytics-with-Azure-Synapse/Instructions/Labs/02-Analyze-data-with-sql.md

 5. Run the modified code and observe that the results include a JSON document for each order.

-6. Modify the query as follows (replacing *datalakexxxxxxx* with the name of your data lake storage account) so that it uses the JSON_VALUE function to extract individual field values from the JSON data.
+6. Modify the query as follows (replacing *datalakexxxxxxx* with the name of your data lake storage account) and run the modified code so that it uses the JSON_VALUE function to extract individual field values from the JSON data.

     ```sql
     SELECT JSON_VALUE(Doc, '$.SalesOrderNumber') AS OrderNumber,